define-private-public/PSRayTracing/README.rst

 BVH Tree as a List
 ==================

+**Update Aug 24th, 2024:** After a further investigation with the ``noexcept`` keyword I actually found this alternative implementation to be slightly slower that what book series originally offered.
+I've now switched back to that as the default option.
+My ``_MorePerformant`` variant did run faster on an older system (and compiler), but that is no longer the case.
+I'm keeping the code available though.

 The idea here is that I thought the ``BVHNode`` object was a little inefficient when it came to memory usage.
 It required that you create have two ``IHittable`` objects as children (which could also be ``BVHNodes``).
 Instead, the BVH tree could be a list AABBs, that also contained indices to child AABBs.
 But maybe some of those indices actually pointed to objects